muratkrdl/Rogue-Like-TD/README.md

 # About game

-## This is a rogu-lite tower defense game
+## This is a rogue-lite tower defense game

 ## The main goal of the game is to protect the main tower.